Admissions

 Tuition Assistance

 Holy Comforter Episcopal School offers tuition assistance to families based on demonstrated need.
 No scholarships for academics, athletics, or the arts are given.
 We do not participate in any state or federal scholarship programs.
 Students must be accepted and committed to the school before a tuition award will be made.
-The application for assistance is online with TADS (Tuition Assistance Database Services).
-Click here for additional information about the TADS program.
+The application for assistance is online with SSS (School & Student Assistance Services), formally known as SSS.
+Click here for additional information about the SSS program.

 Financial Aid Information